fullstackreact/30-days-of-react/day-03/post.md

 includeFile: ./../_params.yaml
 ---

-Today we will discuss components, the foundation for building user interfaces with React.
-By the end, hopefully you will see the value of creating and using components.
+Today we will discuss components, UI building blocks in React.
+By the end, hopefully you will have learned how to build and design excellent React components and the benefits of doing so.

 Let's revisit the example from day one.